alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 B_{i,n}(x) = \binom{n}{i} x^i (1-x)^{n-i}
 $$

 These polynomials are widely used in computer graphics to approximate curves and surfaces, but it appears that they're less known in the machine learning community.
 In fact, all the text you see on the screen when reading this post is rendered using Bernstein polynomials[^2].
+We will study them more in depth in the next posts, but at this stage I would like to point out two simple properties that give an intuitive explanation of why they're useful in machine learning.

 First, note that each $$B_{i,n}$$ is an $$n$$-degree polynomial.
 Thus, when representing a polynomial using